AliAlshaheen/Grade-Hive/README.md

-# Grade-Hive
+# Grade Hive

-Grade Hive is a user-friendly web application designed to simplify academic life by providing essential tools for students.
-With features like GPA calculation, final grade prediction, Grade Hive helps users manage their academic performance efficiently.
+**Grade Hive** is a web application that provides essential tools for students to calculate, and predict academic performance.
+Designed for simplicity and ease of use, Grade Hive aims to make academic planning and evaluation effortless.

+## Features

+- **GPA Calculator**: Calculate your Grade Point Average (GPA) for the semester or cumulative.
+- **Final Grade Calculator**: Determine the score you need on your final exam to achieve your target grade.
+- **Grade Tracker**: Keep track of your grades throughout the term and monitor progress.
+- **User-Friendly Interface**: Designed to be intuitive and accessible for all users.
+- **Mobile-Friendly**: Works seamlessly on desktops, tablets, and mobile devices.

+## Technologies Used

+- **Frontend**: HTML, CSS, JavaScript
+- **Backend**: Node.js
+- **Framework**: React.js